kieran514/baseboostdepth/README.md

 ## Installation Setup

-The models were trained using CUDA 11.1, Python 3.7.4 (conda environment), and PyTorch 1.8.0.
+The models were trained using CUDA 11.1, Python 3.7.4 (conda environment), PyTorch 1.8.0 and Ubuntu 22.04.

 Create a conda environment with the PyTorch library: